info441-wi21/course_info/README.md

 ## Schedule

-Below, are the contents we are covering for each day (future days content might change)
+Below, are the contents for each class day.

 | Date   | Material |
 | :----: | -------- |